pkwiecien/AndroidArgon-libraries/README.md

 This repo contains required libraries to run [AndroidArgonV2 project](https://github.com/pkwiecien/AndroidArgonV2).

-Add them to AndroidArgonV2 by right-clicking on a project->Properties->Android and click Add button.
+After pulling the repository, import these librarires in ADT and add them to AndroidArgonV2 project by right-clicking on a project->Properties->Android and click Add button.